-Summary People who eat while distracted are more likely to overeat.
+People who eat while distracted are more likely to overeat.
 Paying attention to your meals may help you eat less and lose weight, but more research is needed.

 When it comes to health, people often neglect sleep and stress.
 Both, in fact, have powerful effects on your appetite and weight.

-Summary Sugary drinks have been linked to an increased risk of weight gain and many diseases.
-Your brain doesn't register liquid calories as it does solid foods, making you eat more.
+Sugary drinks have been linked to an increased risk of weight gain and many health conditions.
+Your brain doesn’t register liquid calories as it does solid foods, making you eat more.

 Many simple lifestyle habits can help you lose weight.
 Some have nothing to do with conventional diet or exercise plans.

 You can use smaller plates, eat more slowly, drink water, and avoid eating in front of the TV or computer.
 Prioritizing foods rich in protein and viscous fiber may also help.